 Exogenous fat transport begins in the intestine where dietary fats are packaged into lipoprotein particles called chylomicrons.
 Chylomicrons enter the bloodstream and deliver their triglyceride to adipose tissue and muscle.
 The remnant of chylomicrons is removed from the circulation by the liver.

-Small dense low density lipoprotein (LDL) are more atherogenic that larger LDL particles because they are
+Small dense low-density lipoprotein (LDL) are more atherogenic than larger LDL particles because they are

 - more easily enter the vessel wall

 - bind more tightly to the arterial wall

 The composition of triglyceride-rich lipoproteins (TRLs) is metabolically linked to LDL.
 LDL particle size is primarily affected by the plasma TG levels.
 Postprandial hyperlipidemia is associated with an increase in the proportion of small, dense LDL.
 Furthermore, prolonged lipemia promotes the transfer of core lipids between TRLs and high-density lipoprotein (HDL) leading to a reduction in HDL cholesterol levels.
 This combination is known as the lipid triad or atherogenic lipoprotein profile:

 - high plasma TG concentrations

 - increased small dense LDL

 Bravo E, Napolitano M, and Botham KM (2010).
 Postprandial Lipid Metabolism: The Missing Link Between Life-Style Habits and the Increasing Incidence of Metabolic Diseases in Western Countries?
 The Open Translational Medicine Journal, 2010, 2, 1-13